pdmelo/4W6-Winter-2025/Notes/Week8/react.md

 #### 🔥 State (Component Memory)

+- State is like a variable, but React **remembers** its value across re-renders.

 - Stores **dynamic data** in components.ie Data is mutable

 - Uses the `useState` hook (functional components).

 Example: